AppImage/docs.appimage.org/source/reference/appimage/appimage-specification.rst

 AppImages follow a very simple architecture, which is explained in this section:

 An AppImage consists of two parts: a *runtime* and a *file system image*.
-For current type 2 AppImages, SquashFS is usually used as the file system (although that's not a strict specification requirement but rather a decision made in the :ref:`reference implementation <reference-implementation>`).
+For current :ref:`type 2 AppImages <differences-type-1-type-2>`, SquashFS is usually used as the file system (although that's not a strict specification requirement but rather a decision made in the :ref:`reference implementation <reference-implementation>`).

 .. figure:: /_static/img/reference/architecture-overview.svg
    :align: center